jonathanburns/blog/_posts/2024-12-11-bridge-collapse.md

 date: 2024-12-11T15:34:30-04:00
 ---

-The alarm from a cellphone on a nightstand illuminates a dark bedroom.
+A cellphone alarm on a nightstand illuminates a dark bedroom.
 Borinski groans and rolls over in the bed.
 He fumbles around the wall until he finds the switch that turns the lamp on.
 He picks up the phone, reads the screen, and sighs.
-He sits upright, presses a button, and places the phone to his ear.
-His voice is groggy from sleep.
+He sits upright, presses a button on the screen, and places the phone to his ear.
+His voice is groggy.

 “Borinkski.
 This better be important”

+A woman replies.
 “Sir, we have a big problem.”

-Borinski waits for elaborations that don't materialize.
+Borinski waits for elaborations, but they don't materialize.
 “Okay.
 We’ll get on with it.”

 “Jelly finance was hacked.”

-“Not the liquid staking contract, right?"

-"It's the liquid staking contract."

 "Fuck."
 Borinski takes a sip from the glass of water on the nightstand.
-"When?”
+"Which contract?
+Not the liquid staking, right?”

+"It's the liquid staking."

+"Shit.
+When?”
 He puts on his slippers.

 “Started about 10 minutes ago.
 They’re still draining accounts.
-The Jelly team is trying to patch the contract, but they can't get the transactions through.
+The Jelly team is trying to patch the contract, but they can't get the transactions to post.
 The attacker's still draining funds and everyone is trying to pull out.
-The chain is bogged down.”
+The chain is all bogged down.”

 “What’s the damage?”

 “We’re still analyzing.
 Two billion at least.
 Losses are still climbing.“

 “Give me an upper bound.
-What’s the TVL in Jelly?”
+What’s the TVL in those contracts?”

 “30 billion.
-20% of the chain is locked in those accounts.”
+It's 20% of the chain.”

 “Fucking hell.
 Did we post the update on the L1 yet?”